luomin/website/source/en/tutorial/classifier_java.rst

  1. How to connect to Jubatus Server

-  Connect to Jubatus Server （Row 46）.
+  Connect to Jubatus Server (Row 46).
   Setting the IP addr., RPC port of Jubatus Server, and the connection waiting time.

  2. Prepare the learning data

-  Make a dataset for the data to be learnt <TupleStringDatum>（Row 47）.
+  Make a dataset for the data to be learnt <TupleStringDatum>(Row 47).

   The dataset is input into the train() method in ClassifierClient, for the learning process.
 The figure below shows the structure of the data being leant.